 If you have any of these symptoms, see your GP as soon as possible.
 If you know anyone who has any of these symptoms, insist they see their doctor.

-Trustee, James Whale Fund for Kidney Cancer
+Trustee, Kidney Cancer UK

 When I told my wife I'd noticed blood in my pee, she said I should make an appointment to see my doctor as soon as possible.
 At first, because I felt no pain, I wasn't sure if I needed to.
 But I'm glad I listened to her.
 The doctor sent me for tests and I was diagnosed with kidney cancer.
 Since my treatment in 2004 I haven't had any problems and still work parttime as a university lecturer.